 (b) in any case, the Director is of the opinion that the public benefit from the recording, disclosure or use will outweigh any detriment that may be caused to any person, and that there is no other way to achieve the purposes described in subsection (1)(a) and (b).

-[Section 24B inserted by No. 5 of 2007 s.
+[Section 24B inserted: No. 5 of 2007 s.
 19.]

 24C.
 Gas supply emergency plans